Chronic lymphocytic leukemia

 Chronic lymphocytic leukemia most commonly affects older adults.
 Chronic lymphocytic leukemia treatments can help control the disease.

-Many people with chronic lymphocytic leukemia have no symptoms.
+Many people with chronic lymphocytic leukemia have no early symptoms.
 Those who do develop signs and symptoms may experience:

 When to see a doctor